-The English department sees the thesis option for fulfilling the Senior Capstone Experience as a privilege.
-Therefore, it is vital that the student wishing to pursue this option demonstrate sufficient preparation though coursework, have a good working knowledge of the topic proposed, and show evidence of strong research and writing skills.
+The English Department sees the thesis option for fulfilling the Senior Capstone Experience as a privilege.
+Therefore, it is vital that the student demonstrate sufficient preparation though coursework, have a good working knowledge of the topic proposed, and show evidence of strong research and writing skills.

-A student who chooses to write a thesis can use an essay written in a particular course as the foundation for further development into a thesis.
+A student writing a thesis can use an essay written in a particular course as the foundation for further development into a thesis.
 A student electing to write a thesis must show initiative by conducting preliminary research to develop an appropriate topic.
 The completed thesis should demonstrate the student’s ability to interpret literary texts and support the interpretation with secondary critical sources.

-- Each member of the English faculty has a limit of six Senior Capstone Experience students to advise, thus students who elect to pursue a thesis may not have their choice of advisors.
+Each member of the English faculty may limit his or her Senior Capstone Experience students to six, thus students may not have their choice of advisors.
 If their first choice of advisor is not possible, students must select an alternative period to study.

 Guidelines for Thesis Proposals

-The proposal should be approximately 2 pages long (though it may be longer.)
+The proposal should be approximately two pages long (though it may be longer).
 It should be narrative and free of spelling errors and grammatical mistakes.
 The more specific the proposal (including the argument) is, the more likely it is to be approved without problems.